videolan/x265/doc/reST/cli.rst

 	limiting depth for the other subTUs.

-	Enabling levels 3 or 4 may cause a mismatch in the output bitstreams between option:`--analysis-save` and option:`--analysis-load`
+	Enabling levels 3 or 4 may cause a mismatch in the output bitstreams between :option:`--analysis-save` and :option:`--analysis-load`
-	as all neighbouring CUs TU depth may not be available in the option:`--analysis-load` run as only the best mode's information is available to it.
+	as all neighbouring CUs TU depth may not be available in the :option:`--analysis-load` run as only the best mode's information is available to it.

 	Default: 0